It’s hard to think about anything other than politics these days, but sometimes it helps to think about something completely innocuous.

 However the opera both is and isn’t Masonic.
 There are plenty of statements of Enlightenment goals.
 And the libretto has quite a lot of organizational mumbo-jumbo, including comments from speakers about “being a man” and not listening to “jabbering women.”
 But when you follow the music, the mumbo-jumbo gets parodied, and by far the strongest character is a woman (Pamina).
 The initial male lead is almost forgotten in the second act and has to be guided through his trials by her.
 We’re even told at the end that she should be among the ruling elite.
 It’s hard to find much else in the 18th century to match that.
 Mozart couldn’t change the Masons but he did change his opera.

 There are actually indications that the Masons weren’t too happy about that.
 There is a trio late in the second act (where Sarastro drags Tamino away from Pamina and off to war) which makes no sense in its current context.
 The only place where it does make sense is near the beginning of the act, where it sets up the rest of the act as Pamina’s story.
 Many current productions actually do the opera that way.
+(You can see a version like that here.)
 It’s clear something happened, and it’s hard to avoid the conclusion that Mozart’s role for Pamina went beyond what the Masons could take, so they toned it down at the last minute.

 What does all of this come down to?
 Mozart was certainly not producing feminist propaganda, but he was very systematic about respecting the feminine roles in his operas.
 And it is fundamentally wrong not to recognize that consistent thread.
 Mozart went to great pains to make you respect his women and understand their problems.